PatrickSt1991/Sportlink.Club.Info.Viewer.Tizen/README.md

 ## Overview
 Welcome to the Sportlink Club Info Viewer Tizen!
 This project showcases match results, match information, and pre-match details using a modern Vue 3 + Vite application.
 Additionally, it includes a Tizen app designed for older Samsung Smart TVs, making sports data accessible to a wider audience.

+## Required Reading
+This repository contains a build versions of the [Orginal Repository](https://github.com/PatrickSt1991/Sportlink.Club.Info.Viewer).

+Adjust config.xml to your own needs.

 ## Features
  - Dynamic Match Results: Displays real-time match results for various sports.
  - Match Information: Provides detailed information about ongoing and upcoming matches.